pranjaljain0/portfolio-react/README.md

 # Portfolio website

-A portfolio website created using React.js published on Vercel.
+A portfolio website created using React.js hosted on Vercel.

 ## Pages: